 If you’re looking for the best places to live in Columbus — whether you’re relocating for work or school, or just need a change of scenery — we’ve put together a list of the neighborhoods you need to know in Columbus.

 And if you're looking for Columbus tech jobs, we got you covered there, too.

 Best Neighborhoods in Columbus

 Ready to make the move to Columbus but still looking for jobs in the city?
-Explore Columbus startup and tech jobs and easily apply with a very easy and very free Purpose Jobs talent profile.
+Explore the top startups and tech companies in Columbus, and join the community so you don't miss your next big opportunity.